In Our Hands

 And Ordinary People from all over the U.S. and around the world who marched and spoke out, demanding an end to the nuclear arms race.

-Nearly 30 years later, with reports of plans for new nuclear weapons, "In Our Hands" reminds us of how people responded then, a role model for those who today dare to raise questions.
+Over 30 years later, with reports of plans for new nuclear weapons, "In Our Hands" reminds us of how people responded then, a role model for those who today dare to raise questions.

 "A remarkable record...a model documentary...a pleasure to watch."